tawesoft/untrusted.py/README.md

 This module should be suitable for production use, with the following caveats:

-* *TODO* there isn't a versioned release on pip yet
 * *TODO* `untrusted.sequence` type is missing tests and may be incomplete
 * *TODO* `untrusted.mapping` type is missing tests and may be incomplete
 * *TODO* `unstrusted.<*>Of` is not fully tested